Lucky Lady: Casting

 The writers said their inspiration for the lead characters were Jean Harlow, Clark Gable and Spencer Tracy.

 It took 18 months for Donen to cast the film.
 Donen says this was due to problems with billing, pay and the fact the woman's role was central made it difficult to find male stars to play opposite her.
 "We thought the idea of three stars was a terrific notion because it would make Lucky Lady very salable and very castable," said Katz.
 "Ironically, it made it salable, but casting turned out to be a very big problem because one of the three stars was a woman.
 A lot of male actors didn't want to be in an ensemble piece or a piece with a woman as a strong character."

 The only two female stars considered "bankable" at the time were Barbra Streisand and Liza Minnelli.
 Minnelli was the first star cast, for a minimum of $350,000.
-Donen originally wanted Paul Newman, who also wanted Spielberg to direct, and Warren Beatty for the lead male roles with production scheduled to begin in October 1974.
-However the stars could not be locked down.
+Donen originally wanted the male leads to be Paul Newman (who also wanted Spielberg to direct) and Warren Beatty, with production scheduled to begin in October 1974.
+However the stars could not be locked down and production was pushed back.

-Later, in November 1974, Burt Reynolds was signed along with George Segal.
+By November 1974, Burt Reynolds and George Segal were cast as the male leads.
 Huyck said Reynolds "didn't really like doing macho roles, he didn't want to play the tough guy role, he wanted the silly part."
 Reynolds' fee was reportedly $500,000, Segal's $750,000.
 Reynolds said it was "very important" the film was a success "since my last three films went down the tubes."